univention/ucs-school/doc/kelvin/docs/resource-users.rst

     "ucsschool_roles", "list", "List of roles the user has in to each school.
 Format is ``ROLE:CONTEXT_TYPE:CONTEXT``, for example: ``['"'teacher:school:gym1'"', '"'school_admin:school:school2'"']``.", "auto-managed by system, setting and changing discouraged"
     "udm_properties", "nested object", "Object with UDM properties.
 For example: ``{'"'street'"': '"'Luise Av.'"', '"'phone'"': ['"'+49 30 321654987'"', '"'123 456 789'"']}``", "Must be configured, see below."

+The ``password`` attribute is not listed, because it cannot be retrieved, it can only be *set* when creating or modifying a user.
+UCS systems never store or send clear text passwords.

 school[s]
 ^^^^^^^^^